Proud Marine, Mom, and Hand Cycling Paralyzed Veteran Medalist

-As we get ready to celebrate Veteran’s Day, it’s important to honor those serving today and in years past, so we wanted to share one Marine’s story and say thank you to all those who serve.
-We also want to extend a special promo code to all Veterans to save $100 (use “Veterans” at Checkout for our XCS 200 series or the XCR 300.
+As we celebrate Veteran’s Day, it’s important to honor those serving today and in years past.
+So, we wanted to share one Marine’s story and say thank you to all veterans.
+We also want to extend a special promo code to save $50 on top of our existing $100 sale (use “Veterans” at Checkout for our XCS 200 series or the XCR 300.
 Code expires on 11/15/19).

 23-Year Career in the Marines

 Leigh enlisted in the United States Marine Corps in 1983 and was trained as a Russian Linguist.
 As a Corporal, she was selected for the Enlisted Commissioning Program.
 She served as an Intelligence Officer and Foreign Area Officer until her retirement in 2006 at the rank of Lieutenant Colonel.
 Highlights of her 23 year career include: four command assignments (in Guam, Parris Island SC, Camp Lejeune NC, and Fort Meade MD), her duty as Director of the Special Support Activity, NSA at the onset of the War on Terrorism, her final assignment as Defense Representative and US Defense Attaché to Latvia, and four brief support deployments to the Middle East (Kuwait and Iraq).

 In 1996 while cleaning up Hurricane damage in NC, she sustained a Spinal Cord Injury leaving her partially paralyzed from the waist down.
 Sumner, determined to stay in the Marines, returned to Camp Lejuene in a body brace, braces and with a walker.

 “I told them I had one leg good enough to hop three miles,” she said.
 “Six months later, with aggressive physical therapy and a personal trainer, I managed to, wearing a Forest Gump-looking brace, managed to run and pass a full Marine Corps physical fitness test.”